-The 9 Most Intense Martial Arts Film Heroes
+9 of the Most Badass Martial Arts Film Heroes

 Disclaimer: the word ‘badass’ will be overused throughout this text.
 Not appropriate for children.